Why Practice Mode was built for deeper, durable vocabulary

 Recognition is not mastery.
 It feels good to tap through flashcards, but the brain encodes best when you actively work with meaning.
 Short writing forces you to decide, "What does this really mean here?
 How does it connect to me?"
 That decision-making is where memory is born.

-Write Mode gives you that active moment without turning practice into a chore.
+Practice Mode gives you that active moment without turning practice into a chore.
 One clean prompt, one minute of focus, immediate feedback.

 What you actually do